Don’t overlook splashy coffee table books as holiday gifts

 ART:

-“Ballerina Project,” photographs by Dan Shitagi.
+“Ballerina Project,” photographs by Dane Shitagi.
 Chronicle Books.
-Shitagi has parlayed the popularity of his Instagram feed @ballerinaproject into a book in more than 50 shots of accomplished dancers around the globe over 18 years.
+Shitagi has parlayed the popularity of his Instagram feed @ballerinaproject— into a book in more than 170 shots of accomplished dancers around the globe over 18 years.
 Katie Boren stands en pointe on a Wolford factory floor in Austria and Mikaela Kelly is draped over a fire hydrant in Bushwick, Brooklyn. $40.

 “Ansel Adams’ Yosemite,” by Ansel Adams.
 Little Brown and Company.
 The book includes images from Yosemite National Park selected by Adams before his death in 1984 and meticulously reproduced by his publisher of more than 40 years.
 Adams, an environmental activist, wanted to encourage park visitors to be the same when he selected eight photographs in the 1950s to offer exclusively as affordable souvenirs at Yosemite.
 He added to the eight over the years. $40.